nooby22/Contact-Adressbook-Sharing-for-Baikal/README.md

 **However here some thoughts concerning security and putative problems:**
 - Acessibility of all files is the same as for all other baikal files (Mode 644).
 Authentification is done with baikal data and baikal processes.
 - No additional passwords are stored (no hashes and no plain text)
 - No changes with respect to the original data structure means compatiblitity with future baikal versions is given.
-Extension might stop working.
+Extension might stop working when Baikal code is changed in future versions.
 - You can uninstall by switching back to the original Server.php (replace with original file!), deleting the other 2 file and the table in the DB.
-- All pathes are compatible with the standard pathes used in baikal 11.1, differing installations might have to adapt pathes in the code.
+- All pathes are compatible with the standard pathes used in baikal 11.1, differing installations might have to adapt pathes in the extension code.
 - One important point in the end:
-- If users try to write contacts into shared adressbooks nothing will be written into the databes but the client stores changes locally
+- If users try to write contacts into shared adressbooks nothing will be written into the databes but the client may store changes locally, leading to a desync.
 - This was also the case with other calendars (e.g. tine20).
-So check "read-only" in a client (possible in TB & DavX5), when the option is given to avoid problems.
+So set to "read-only" in the client (possible in TB & DavX5), when the option is given to avoid these problems.
-- For me this behaviour was a pain with other systems .. when switching to Baikal there was no contact sharing at all .. so this is OK for me!
+- For me this behaviour was a pain with other systems .. when switching to Baikal there was no contact sharing at all .. so this workoround is OK for me now!

 **How to get it working:**
-- replace the Server.php with the modified version in \baikal\Core\Frameworks\Baikal\Core\ (store the original file to be able to uninstall!)
+- replace the Server.php with the modified version in \baikal\Core\Frameworks\Baikal\Core\ (store or rename the original file to be able to "uninstall" !)
 - copy SharedReadonlyCardDAVBackend.php into the same folder \baikal\Core\Frameworks\Baikal\Core\
 - copy contacts_share.php into \baikal\html\ and open the file in the browser with yourdomain.com/baikal/html/contacts_share.php
-- login with your Baikal admin credentials (username and password) and share ore revoke shares (sorry the interface is in German)
+- login with your Baikal admin credentials (username and password) and share or revoke shares (sorry the interface is in German)

 **Thanks to the Baikal maintaining team!**